SIDN/spinsite/www-spin/content/playground/secondlevel/_index.md

 +++
 title = "Secondlevel"
 draft = true
-description = "This is our area for testing, not to be incorporated in the final website" date = "2018-01-19" author = "Marco"
+description = "This is our secondlevel area for testing" date = "2018-01-19" author = "Marco"
 +++